brycegoh/opencamp/project/tests/k6/README.md

 - Adjust the load scenarios based on your system's capacity

 ### Load Test Configuration

-Both the inbox and outbox tests use a consistent configuration to ensure meaningful comparisons:
+To simulate times of peak activity followed by a cooldown, the tests use a ramping arrival rate executor with the following stages:

 ```javascript
 // Common test configuration for both inbox and outbox